Yamashou/gqlgenc/README.md

 The changes we made can be viewed [here](https://github.com/Yamashou/gqlgenc/compare/master...TripleMint:master) or in [patch.diff](./patch.diff).

+The rest of this doc is from the original repo.

 ## What is gqlgenc ?

 This is Go library for building GraphQL client with [gqlgen](https://github.com/99designs/gqlgen)